jpmsantana/crm_api/README.md

     ```
 2. The API will be available at `http://localhost:3000`.

+## Running Tests

+To ensure that everything is working correctly, you can run the RSpec tests provided in the project.

+### Local Testing

+1. Ensure you have the necessary test dependencies installed:
+    ```sh
+    bundle install
+    ```
+2. Run the RSpec tests:
+    ```sh
+    bundle exec rspec -fd
+    ```

+### Testing with Docker

+1. Run the RSpec tests inside the Docker container:
+    ```sh
+    docker-compose run web bundle exec rspec -fd
+    ```

+The test results will be displayed in the console, showing which tests have passed and which have failed.

 ## Contributing

 We welcome contributions from the community!
 To ensure a smooth process, please follow these guidelines: